I can’t believe it.

 For your local school to close.
 Ok, yes, maybe you can forgive them a day or two when the pipes freeze over in the winter, but indefinitely?

 How the bloody hell is that going to work?

 With hundreds of thousands of kids around the world experiencing school closures in an attempt to prevent the further spread of the current C outbreak and The Whitehouse urging families to homeschool their kids, many parents are left panicking and feeling helpless.

-For the more independent older high school kids, homeschooling (or continuing education from home) is pretty straightforward.
+For the more independent high school kids, homeschooling (or continuing education from home) is pretty straightforward.

 They might enrol in online homeschool programs and will probably have the benefit of being able to stay connected to tutors through Skype or Zoom.

 Homeschooling Younger Children